JoshSilveous/portfolio-site/deadlines.md

-Re-create NavBar system
-    by  Thursday, 1-25

-Complete Experience Section
-    by  Saturday, 1-27
+-   Complete Experience Section by Saturday, 1-27

-check mailto link

 -   Add Icons to Projects section (far right) by Monday, 1-15

 -   Complete About Me Section
     by Thursday, 1-18
 -   Add Joi to back-end skills

 -   Complete Contact Info Section by Saturday, 1-20

 -   Complete Splash Text
     by Saturday, 1-20

+-   Re-create NavBar system
+    by Thursday, 1-25

+-   check mailto link